Vardenafil (Levitra): Dosage, Side Effects, QT Caution and UK Access

 - QT prolongation — see above; relevant only in men with pre-existing cardiac or electrolyte risk

-An erection lasting more than 4 hours (priapism — attend A&E immediately), sudden vision or hearing loss, chest pain, or collapse.
+Emergency — seek immediate care if: you have an erection lasting more than 4 hours (priapism — attend A&E immediately), sudden vision or hearing loss, chest pain, or collapse.
 Stop vardenafil and call 999.

 Contraindications